mayira/Online-Instant-Messenger/README.md

-# Online-Instant-Messenger
-The project uses NetBeans IDE, socket programming.

-# Number of Users
-Online Instant Messenger allows server and client to chat remotely.
-It has implementation of one server and multiple users.

-# GUI
-Graphical user interface is implemented for the login window, the server and the client.

-# DataBase
+# ----------- Description ----------

-DataBase has a table of users' names and their passwords.
+Online-Instant-Messenger creates socket connection that allows communication between multiple users and one server.
+Login Window, Client and Server Windows have Graphical User Interfaces.
+Login window is connected to database that stores users' names and their passwords.
+The project is written in Java using Netbeans IDE.

 #  ----------- Functionality ----------